MoniMurray/shopping-list/README.md

 - On further research about [Widget Tweaks](https://pypi.org/project/django-widget-tweaks/) and looking at the [following YouTube video](https://www.google.com/search?q=django+widget-tweaks+vs+crispy-forms&rlz=1C1ONGR_enIE1019IE1019&sxsrf=AJOqlzWoraYzLPN2lHNHFLqvsMPTx369yA%3A1678736692259&ei=NH0PZMmbD9CGgQbl2pzgAg&oq=is+django+widget+tweaks+the+same+as+crispy&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQARgEMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADMgoIABBHENYEELADSgQIQRgAUABYAGDDFmgBcAF4AIABAIgBAJIBAJgBAMgBCMABAQ&sclient=gws-wiz-serp#fpstate=ive&vld=cid:b254270b,vid:ynToND_xOAM), it appears to be the most Pythonic way to create forms for my project.

+Reverse_lazy tool was referenced in [this YouTube video](https://www.youtube.com/watch?v=RwWhQTSV44Q) which is a tool I imported from django.urls and used in my Create function to return the user to the home page upon successfully adding a new item to the shopping list.

 The Credits section is where you can credit all the people and sources you used throughout your project.

 Code Used